pjbitterman/UNL_geog432/term_project/final_project.md

 4. Evidence of work
 5. Any issues or challenges you have encountered

-The class is expected to listen attentively and ask questions of the speaker.
-You should be prepared to answer questions from your peers and instructor.
+The class/audience is expected to listen attentively and ask questions of the speaker.
+The presenter should be prepared to answer questions from your peers and instructor.

 ## Deliverable 3: final report (120 points)